This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Constituents applying for visas for other countries

-The Library briefings After Brexit: visiting, living and working in the EU and EU-UK Trade and Cooperation Agreement: Temporary business travel may be helpful when dealing with casework regarding visa requirements for work and travel to Europe since the end of the transition period.
+The Library briefings After Brexit: visiting, living and working in the EU and EU-UK Trade and Cooperation Agreement: Temporary business travel may be helpful when dealing with questions about visas for EU countries.

 Further information